Jenna Jameson Flaunts Insane 80-Pound Weight Loss In Tiny Pink Swimsuit With New Side-By-Side Photos

 When it comes to her 80-pound weight loss, Jenna Jameson isn’t done wowing.
-The former adult entertainment star has braved a very public weight loss journey on social media: photos don’t just show the weight this 45-year-old lost after welcoming her baby Batel in 2017.
-Jenna is happy to share how she looked before shedding the pounds, with her latest Instagram update being proof that she’s kept the weight off.
+The former adult entertainment star has braved a very public weight loss journey on social media.
+Photos don’t just show the weight this 45-year-old lost after welcoming her baby Batel in 2017.
+Jenna is also happy to share how she looked before shedding the pounds, with her latest Instagram update being proof that she’s kept the weight off.

-Of course, Jenna’s weight loss is such a talking point, it can easily make a British newspaper’s headline, with The Daily Mail chronicling Jenna’s transformation earlier this year.
+Of course, Jenna’s weight loss is such a talking point that it can easily make a British newspaper’s headline, with The Daily Mail chronicling Jenna’s transformation earlier this year.

 Earlier today, Jenna updated her account.
 The mother of three had braved a full side-by-side photo showing her now versus her prior and heavier weight.
 On the left, fans saw a darker-haired Jenna in a black and strappy swimsuit.
 While Jenna was beautiful back then, fans would likely argue that the image on the right showed a healthier, happier, and sexier woman.
-Here, Jenna was posing against floor-to-ceiling windows and flaunting her curves in tight and pink swimsuit.
+Here, Jenna was posing against floor-to-ceiling windows and flaunting her curves in a tight pink swimsuit.
 Her trademark blonde hair was popping against the blue-sky background and bathing suit’s pinks, although her sizzling physique was definitely taking center stage.

 Jenna’s right-hand-side photo seemed to tick boxes for just about everything.
 The star’s legs were looking long and toned with plenty of muscle.
 Likewise fit-looking were Jenna’s slender waist, shapely hips, and arms.
-A flashing of cleavage is the standard for this star, but today didn’t have raunchiness as its agenda.
+A flash of cleavage is the standard for this star, but today didn’t have raunchiness as its agenda.

 View this post on Instagram